-In July of 2006, WPI finished work on the Wayne L. Morse U.S. Courthouse in Eugene, Oregon.
+In July of 2006, WPI finished work on the Wayne Lyman Morse Courthouse (Wayne L. Morse), a federal courthouse in Eugene, Oregon.
 This six-story, 270,000 square foot Courthouse, designed by acclaimed architect Thom Mayne, incorporated many unique design elements, including pairs of tear drop shaped courtrooms in three pavilions.
 According to Thom Mayne, he designs buildings with fragmented forms which are meant to embody a “lack of completion” and an “open-ended process”.
+Learn more about the Wayne Lyman Morse Courthouse here.

 This fragmented design presented many unique challenges for WPI.
 Non-traditional leaning walls shaped as radiuses, cylinders, and cones each provided their own set of construction complications.